mbkoltai/ExaStoLog/doc/README.md

 % fontsize: [font size on the heatmap, title font size for stationary solutions]
 % barwidth_states_val: width of the bars for bar plot of stationary solutions of states
 % sel_nodes: nodes to show.
 If left empty, all nodes are shown
-% prob_thresh: minimal value for probability to display (useful for visibility if there are many attractor states or large cyclic attractor(s))
+% prob_thresh: minimal value for probability to display
+% 	(useful for visibility if many attractor states or large cyclic attractor(s))

 % Call the function by:
 sel_nodes=[];